Sweet-Trades/living-wage-calculator/README.md

 ## Defining "living wage"

 * Basic Needs: The MIT Living Wage Calculator estimates a living wage for a single person in Orlando with no children to be around $46,645 before taxes.
 This covers basic necessities like groceries, a modest apartment, healthcare, and transportation.
-* Comfortable Living: A recent study suggests a higher threshold for living comfortably in Orlando.
-That study says a single person would need to make $67,740 after taxes to afford a comfortable lifestyle which includes some flexibility for spending beyond basic needs.
+* Comfortable Living: A single person would need to make $67,740 after taxes to afford a comfortable lifestyle which includes some flexibility for spending beyond basic needs.

 ## Other factors to consider: